dagraham/etm-dgraham/README.md

 * *show repetitions* pops up a display showing illustrative repetitions if the item is repeating.
 * *toggle archived status* moves the selected reminder from the items table if it is active to the archive table and vice versa if the archive table is active.
 * *change timer to next state*.
-    * these are the states for the timer associated with a reminder and the relevant status of any other timers:
+    * These are the states for the timer associated with a reminder and the relevant status of any other timers:
         * *n* (no timer is associated with this reminder)
             * *n-*: no other timer is active
             * *n+*: another timer is active